nextscript/PyGuardDNS/README.md

 - API tokens for external automation
 - JSON API and Prometheus-compatible metrics at `/metrics`
 - Backup and restore for settings, rules, upstreams, profiles, clients, and blocklists
+- SQLite RAM mode loads the database into memory for runtime reads/writes and syncs it back to disk
 - Audit log for administrative actions
 - Start scripts for Windows and Linux/macOS
 - CLI commands for status, backup, restore, blocklist updates, and domain testing